Amie L. Mcneel

 Class assignments and grading

-making sculptural work participating fully during class times development of technical skills exploration of materials and concepts and presentation evidence of research (though collected and synthesized source materials in sketchbook or other archive)
+making sculptural work, participating fully during class times development and practicing of technical skills exploration of materials and concepts and ways of presentation evidence of research (though collecting source materials, sketchs and 3d prototypes, documenting the development and progress of a project)

 Students are evaluated on satisfying the following course expectations: 1.
 The maturity, productivity and constructiveness within moments of class independence are noticed and evaluated.
 These are opportunities to exercise the practice of being prepared, responsible, resourceful and respectful to develop character, and build capabilities, confidence and potential.
 2. Active Participation during assigned class days and times is mandatory and expected.
 Every class is a unique experience and exchange.
 Tardiness is disruptive to the class.
 It is your responsibility to obtain missed information and ensure that your (late) presence is recorded.
 Tardiness or absences could result in a grade reduction and factor in a failing grade.
 Illness resulting in absence, must be substantiated by a physician in writing.
 If an emergency or accident occurs resulting in absence, please call the professor and leave a message (920-918-0216) within a reasonable time to assist in catching up.
 3. Cooperative effort and participation in discussions, critiques, demos, lectures and the cleaning up and storage of your work and supplies during the semester.
 4. Timely completion of studio work and homework as well as assignments.
 This is imperative for the class to stay on schedule and accomplish its goals.
 Priority is given to assignments that are completed on time for critiques and reviews.
 5. New studio work is expected.
 The quality, quantity and/or development of which is evident through enhanced clarity, refinement, experimentation and effort.
 6. A record of supportive research in the form of sketchbooks, notebooks and workbooks should be available during classes and presentable at reviews or studio visits.
 7. Responsible Studio Time Management is expected and will be assessed.
 All sculpture students generate templates for managing studio work times and outlines for accomplishing goals and objectives.
 These are revised routinely and are included with research support materials at reviews.